SIH Visitor Policy

 - Patients in the Emergency Department may have one dedicated support person

 - Other considerations made on a case-by-case basis when essential to ensure the emotional well-being and care of the patient.
+The house supervisor would clear this.

 Thank you for your understanding and support as we work to keep our region safe.